This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Poke holes all over the cake using the end of a wooden spoon or another round object.

-- Prepare the pudding, combining the pudding with milk, and whisk until the pudding is dissolved.
+- Prepare the pudding, combine the pudding with milk, and whisk until the pudding is dissolved.
 Pour the liquid pudding over the top of the cake, filling the holes.
-Refrigerate at least 10 minutes until the pudding is firm.
+Refrigerate for at least 10 minutes until the pudding is firm.

-- Next pour blueberry sauce over top of the cake and spread evenly then top with the whipped cream topping.
-Store cake in the refrigerator in an airtight container.
+- Next, pour blueberry sauce over top of the cake and spread evenly then top with the whipped cream topping.
+Store the cake in the refrigerator in an airtight container.

 - The original recipe called for a box of white or vanilla cake mix.
 You can still easily make this recipe using cake mix

-- Cool Whip can also be used to frost this cake instead of the cream cheese whipped cream, or use a traditional whipped cream instead.
+- Cool Whip can also be used to frost this cake instead of the cream cheese whipped cream or use traditional whipped cream instead.